nrwl/nx/docs/shared/react-tutorial/01-create-application.md

 ## Note on the Nx CLI

-If you would prefer to run using a global installation of Nx, you can run:
+If you prefer to run using a global installation of Nx, you can run:

 ```bash
 nx serve todos